SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 ## Step 5: Validate email address for alarms

 :::note
-If alarm resources in [Step 3](#remove-alarm-resources-optional) is not removed then you need to verify the email provided in [Step 4](#step-4-create-a-stack-on-the-aws-cloudformation-console).
+If alarm resources in [Step 3](#remove-alarm-resources-optional) is not removed then you need to verify the **EmailID** provided in [Step 4](#step-4-create-a-stack-on-the-aws-cloudformation-console), else skip to [Step 6](#step-6-subscribe-sumocwlogslambda-to-cloudwatch-log-groups).
 :::

 Sign in to the email account whose address you provided when performing the configuration described in [Create a stack on the AWS CloudFormation console](#create-a-stack-on-the-aws-cloudformation-console) above.
-Look for an email with subject "AWS Notification - Subscription Confirmation", like the example shown below.
+Look for an email with subject `AWS Notification - Subscription Confirmation`, like the example shown below.

 ![aws-notification.png](/img/send-data/aws-notification.png)